Elements-Agency/benjaminjyoung/content/news/2026-06-02/index.md

 Now, after finishing “[I’m Sorry, It’s Cancer](/story/im-sorry-its-cancer),” I don’t really have an excuse left when it comes to a lack of technical realism skill.
 If anything, I’ve started to worry more about time — in the small chance my cancer takes a turn, even though I fully believe I’ll beat it.

 Before I can reach that final painting, though, there are two darker works that need to come first.
-They foreshadow the past.Both are almost as heart-wrenching, and both are incredibly painful for me to revisit.
+They foreshadow the past.
+Both are almost as heart-wrenching, and both are incredibly painful for me to revisit.

 This painting is the first of those pieces: “__Returning the Favor__.”
 It will mirror the next work, in an unexpected way.